andrewhinh/admirer/README.md

 The visual question-answering pipeline is inspired by a paper from Microsoft; in short, we prompt GPT-3 with a generated image caption and object tag list, the question-answer pair, and context examples that demonstrate the task at hand in a few-shot learning method, achieving a [BERTScore](https://torchmetrics.readthedocs.io/en/stable/text/bert_score.html) computed F1 score of around .989 on the test set.

 ## Usage
 As a direct consequence of not feeding the image data directly to GPT-3, the queries that work best involve asking descriptive, counting, or similar questions about one or more objects that are visible in the background.
-For example, if there are two people in the image, one wearing a hat and the other wearing glasses, questions that would work well could include the following:
+For example, if there are two people in the image, one wearing a hat and the other wearing glasses, questions that would work well could include:
 - "How many people are in the room?"
 - "What color is the hat in the picture?"
 - "How many people are wearing glasses?"

 # Production
-To setup the production server for the website in an AWS EC2 instance, we do the following steps:
+To setup the production server for the website in an AWS EC2 instance, we:
 1. Setup the instance: install packages such as `pip`, pull the repo, and install the environment requirements:
 2. Setup the Gradio app with an AWS Lambda backend:
 ```bash